rackerlabs/rackspace-how-to/content/cloud-servers/mysql-connect-to-your-database-remotely.md

 2. Use a `GRANT` command in the following format to enable access for the remote user.
-Ensure that you change `1.2.3.4` to the IP address that you obtained above, and `my_password` to the password that you want `fooUser` to use:
+Ensure that you change `1.2.3.4` to the IP address that you obtained previously, and `my_password` to the password that you want `fooUser` to use:

         mysql> GRANT ALL ON fooDatabase.* TO fooUser@'1.2.3.4' IDENTIFIED BY 'my_password';